AmiteshDTU/SSOMaj-SMOTE-SSOMin/README.md

 To know more about imbalanced data, please follow this link: https://onlinelibrary.wiley.com/doi/full/10.1002/eng2.12298.
 The citation of this paper is:

 [2] Susan, Seba, and Amitesh Kumar.
 "The balancing trick: Optimized sampling of imbalanced datasets—A brief survey of the recent State of the Art."
-Engineering Reports (2020): e12298.
+Engineering Reports 3, no. 4 (2021): e12298.

 Important !!! :